-When performing tasks that do or could put you in contact with blood, body fluids, open skin, mucous membranes, or any item that is soiled or contaminated with these substances; examples include mouth care, bathing, emptying a urine drainage bag, changing an adult brief or child's diaper, assisting with toileting, washing dirty soiled linens, emptying trash, handling soiled tissues, or cleaning the bathroom.
+When performing tasks that do or could put you in contact with blood, body fluids, open skin, mucous membranes, or any item that is soiled or contaminated with these substances.
+Examples include mouth care, bathing, emptying a urine drainage bag, changing an adult brief or child's diaper, assisting with toileting, washing dirty soiled linens, emptying trash, handling soiled tissues, or cleaning the bathroom.

-Wear leak-proof gowns or plastic aprons when your uniform or skin can become soiled, such as:
+Wear a leak-proof gown or plastic apron when your uniform or skin can become soiled, such as: